Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Tropical constructions

 \begin{construction} Let $C_B\coloneqq\R_{\ge 0}\times B$ and we embed $B$ into $C_B$ by the map $x\mapsto(1,x)$.
-Let $C'_B$ be a finite rational subdivision of $C_B$ into simplicial cones satisfying the following conditions: \begin{enumerate} \item The integer points in every simplicial cone can be generated by a subset of a basis of the lattice $\Z^{1+l}$. \item Let $B'$ denote the subdivision of $B$ induced by $C'_B$.
-Let $B_f$ denote the union of the bounded faces of $B'$.
-The subscript \textit{f} in the notation is short for ``finite''.
-Let $\partial B_f$ denote the boundary of $B_f$ viewed as subset of $B$ and let $B_f^\circ$ denote the interior.
-We require that the origin $O$ and the images of the spines $L^0$, $L^1$, $L^2$ are all contained in the interior $B_f^\circ$. \item For every $i=0,\dots,4$, for every unbounded 2-dimensional cell $\rho$ in the subdivision $B'$ containing the ray $\hh^i(f^i_1\setminus u^i_1)$ (resp.\ $\hh^i(f^i_2\setminus u^i_2)$) except a finite part, we require that $\rho$ has two infinite 1-dimensional boundary faces pointing to the same direction. \item Let $B'_{\infty}$ denote the conical subdivision of $B$ induced by the directions of the infinite 1-dimensional cells in $B'$.
+Let $C'_B$ be a finite rational subdivision of $C_B$ into simplicial cones satisfying the following conditions: \begin{enumerate} \item Every simplicial cone in the subdivision is regular. \item Let $B'$ denote the subdivision of $B$ induced by $C'_B$.
+Let $B_\rf$ denote the union of the bounded faces of $B'$.
+The subscript $_\rf$ in the notation is short for ``finite''.
+Let $\partial B_\rf$ denote the boundary of $B_\rf$ viewed as a subset of $B$ and let $B_\rf^\circ$ denote the interior.
+We require that the origin $O$ and the images of the spines $L^0$, $L^1$, $L^2$ are all contained in the interior $B_\rf^\circ$. \item For every $i=0,\dots,4$, for every unbounded 2-dimensional cell $\rho$ in the subdivision $B'$ containing the ray $\hh^i(f^i_1\setminus u^i_1)$ (resp.\ $\hh^i(f^i_2\setminus u^i_2)$) except a finite part, we require that $\rho$ has two infinite 1-dimensional boundary faces pointing to the same direction. \item Let $B'_{\infty}$ denote the conical subdivision of $B$ induced by the directions\footnote{Each infinite 1-dimensional cell in $B'$ has a direction vector which gives a ray in $B$ starting from $O$.} of the infinite 1-dimensional cells in $B'$.
 We require that the projection $\tB\to B$ induces a map of simplicial cone complexes $\tB'\to B'_{\infty}$. \end{enumerate} \end{construction}